-As of December 31, 2020, no Trustee or officer of the Trust owned Shares or shares of any other series of the Trust.
+As of December 31, 2022, Mr. Rush owned, in the aggregate, between \$1 and \$10,000 of shares in other series of the Trust.
+No other Trustee owned Shares or shares of any other series of the Trust.

 Board Compensation.
-The Independent Trustees each receive an annual trustee fee of \$157,450 for attendance at the four regularly scheduled quarterly meetings and one annual meeting, if necessary, and receive additional compensation for each additional meeting attended of \$2,000, as well as reimbursement for travel and other out-of-pocket expenses incurred in connection with attendance at Board meetings.
+The Trustees each receive an annual trustee fee of \$216,600 for attendance at the four regularly scheduled quarterly meetings and one annual meeting, if necessary, and receive additional compensation for each additional meeting attended of \$2,000, as well as reimbursement for travel and other out-of-pocket expenses incurred in connection with attendance at Board meetings.
 The Lead Independent Trustee receives an additional annual fee of \$15,000.
 The Chairman of the Audit Committee receives an additional annual fee of \$15,000.
+The Chairman of the Nominating and Governance Committee receives an additional annual fee of \$8,000.
 The Trust has no pension or retirement plan.

-The following table shows the compensation earned by each Trustee for the Fund's fiscal year ended February 28, 2021.
+The following table shows the compensation earned by each Trustee for the Fund's fiscal year ended February 28, 2023.
 Independent Trustee fees are paid by the adviser to each series of the Trust and not by the Fund.
 Trustee compensation does not include reimbursed out-of-pocket expenses in connection with attendance at meetings.

 Name Aggregate Compensation From Fund Total Compensation From Fund Complex Paid to Trustees

 Interested Trustee

 Michael A. Castino \$0 \$0

 Independent Trustees

-David A. Massart \$0 \$149,354
+David A. Massart \$0 \$204,617

-Janet D. Olsen \$0 \$149,354
+Janet D. Olsen \$0 \$204,617

-Leonard M. Rush, CPA \$0 \$169,354
+Leonard M. Rush, CPA \$0 \$234,617